Baby Constipation: Signs, Causes, and What Helps

 - If your baby's poop looks unusual or has blood in it.

-- If you notice any bleeding from his anus.
+- If you notice any bleeding from their anus.

 - For advice on suitable laxatives.